 - Visible progress over time

-It is not a single feeling.
-It is a combination of purpose, structure, and environment.
+It’s not one single feeling.
+It’s a combination of purpose, structure, and environment.

 Purpose-Driven Training